jedisct1/libsodium-doc/README.md

 - [Paragonie Initiative Enterprise](https://paragonie.com/), who donated a Raspberry Pi to ensure that the library works perfectly on this hardware.
 Thanks!
 - [Private Internet Access](https://www.privateinternetaccess.com), who sponsored a [complete security audit](https://www.privateinternetaccess.com/blog/2017/08/libsodium-audit-results).
 This is amazing, thanks!
-- [Maximilian Blochberger](https://github.com/blochberger), who generously donated $100.
+- [Maximilian Blochberger](https://github.com/blochberger) and Joshua Small, who both generously donated $100.
 This will help a lot to cover the infrastructure costs.
-Thanks again, Max!
+Thanks again, Max and Joshua!

 People who designed the primitives and wrote implementations the library is based on can be found in the [AUTHORS](https://raw.githubusercontent.com/jedisct1/libsodium/master/AUTHORS) file.
 This project wouldn't exist without them.